francoiscoche/blog-symfony/README.md

 *Developpement in progress ...*

-- Using [slugify](https://github.com/cocur/slugify) to generate post slugs.
+- Using [Slugify](https://github.com/cocur/slugify) to generate post slugs.
+- Using [VichUploaderBundle](https://github.com/dustin10/VichUploaderBundle) for images uploading